zapier/visual-builder/docs/_partners/zap-templates.md

 Zapier empowers apps to do together what they can’t on their own.
 With a bit of inspiration and creativity, your users can pull dozens of apps together into unique workflows to get more done with your app in far less time.

-Zap Templates are readymade integrations or Zaps with the apps and core fields pre-selected.
+Zap Templates are readymade integrations or Zaps with the apps and core fields pre-selected, for publicly available Zapier integrations.
 In a few clicks, they help people discover a use case, connect apps, and turn on the Zap.
 Zap Templates are the fastest way for your users to automate workflows.

 <script type="text/javascript" src="https://zapier.com/apps/embed/widget.js?guided_zaps=192,111,162,1495,883"></script>